-- 1. Class Days: Except for lunchtime, all phones, smart watches, and any other electronic device must be on silent and stored away in the classroom and computer room during class time.
+- 1. Class Days: Except for lunchtime, all phones, smart watches, and any other electronic device must be on silent and stored away in the classroom during class time.
 If, during a break, a student wants to use their electronic device, they must leave the classroom. - 2.
-Clinical Days: The use of personal computers, electronic notebooks or tablets, smart watches, or any electronic device is not permitted at the clinical site unless the student is on a break or lunch and only in non-patient areas such as the lounge, lunch room, or locker room.
-Students are NOT permitted to carry cell phones or any electronic device during clinical time.
-Students who violate this policy will be given a corrective action.
+Clinical Days: The use of personal computers, electronic notebooks or tablets, smart watches, or any electronic device is not permitted at the clinical site unless the student is on a break or lunch and only in non-patient areas such as the lounge, lunchroom, or locker room. - 3.
+Personal Telephone Calls: Cleveland Clinic understands that employees may periodically need to make and receive personal calls during working hours.
+Such calls, whether utilizing Cleveland Clinic telephone equipment or personal cell phones and relating to personal, non-emergency issues during work hours, are disruptive to the normal flow of business and should be strictly limited.
+When at all possible, personal calls during working hours should be limited to the use of personal cellular phones in authorized non-working areas during employee breaks or meal periods.